IntersectMBO/plutus/plutus-core/plutus-core/bench/bitwise/BENCHES.md

 This extends the definition of right-to-left computability defined in [Hacker's Delight](https://en.wikipedia.org/wiki/Hacker%27s_Delight), but is stricter.

+We use _population count_ to mean the number of 1 bits.
+We use this term with individual bytes, words, or sequences of either.

 ## Background

 Plutus Core, which is designed to be executed on-chain, has unusual limitations